ketanip/private-article-reader/README.md

 yarn dev
 ```

+## Disclaimer
-This is just for educational purposes.
+This is just for educational purposes do not abuse it or any other service directly or indirectly with it.